 MIS 504 Management Information Systems 3 credits

-The course is designed to educate students about the importance of information systems in managing for-profit as well as not-for-profit organizations in fields such as manufacturing, banking and health care.
-The course emphasizes the role of information systems to increase productivity, to improve the quality of products and services, and to insure overall effectiveness of organizational operations.
+The course is designed to educate students about the importance of information systems in managing for-profit profit as well as not-for-profit organizations.
+The course emphasizes the role of information systems to increase productivity, improve the quality of products and services, and insure overall effectiveness of organizational operations.
 Students will study information and communication technologies; information system evaluation and development processes; information technology applications for problem solving and management decision making; and use of information technologies to transaction processes and customer service.
 Appropriate application software will be used to get hands-on experience, to analyze cases, and to complete the class project.
 The student is expected to have basic knowledge of computing skills.
 (Prerequisite: MBA 501 C)

 MGT 505 Organizational Behavior 3 credits

 A primary goal of an organization is the improved performance of individuals and work groups within the organization.
-Organizational behavior investigates and explains concepts or theories that inform current management practices dealing with job performance.
-(Prerequisite: MBA 504A)
+Organizational behavior is the field of study that investigates and explains those concepts or theories which are vital in current management practices dealing with job performance (Prerequisite: MBA 504A)

 MKT 506 Marketing Management 3 credits

-This course is an analysis of the conceptual and tactical mechanisms of marketing management with emphasis on how today's firms and institutions mobilize their resources to achieve market penetration, sales volume, and satisfactory profits.
-Students will study marketing planning with control and implementation of strategies as major aspects of decision making as well as the exploration of market opportunities and formulation of marketing policies (marketing mix) exemplified through case studies.
+This course is analysis of the conceptual and tactical mechanisms of marketing management with emphasis on how today's firms and institutions mobilize their resources to achieve market penetration, sales volume, and satisfactory profits.
+Topics include marketing planning with control and implementation of strategies as major aspects of decision making, as well as exploring market opportunities and formulation of marketing policies (marketing mix) exemplified through case studies.
 (Prerequisite: MBA 504B)

 ECO 507 Managerial Economics 3 credits